 Nico Muhly (USA)

-Muhly is a frequent collaborator with choreographer Benjamin Millepied and, as an arranger, has paired with Joanna Newsom and Antony and the Johnsons, among others.
+Nico is a frequent collaborator with choreographer Benjamin Millepied and, as an arranger, has paired with Joanna Newsom and Antony and the Johnsons.
 Planetarium, a large work co-written with Sufjan Stevens and Bryce Dessner, was released on 4AD records.

-He has composed for stage and screen, with credits that include music for the 2013 Broadway revival of The Glass Menagerie and scores for the films Kill Your Darlings; Me, Earl And The Dying Girl; and the Academy Award-winning The Reader.
-Born in Vermont, Muhly studied composition with John Corigliano and Christopher Rouse at the Juilliard School before working as an editor and conductor for Philip Glass.
-He is part of the artist-run record label Bedroom Community, which released his first two albums, Speaks Volumes (2006) and Mothertongue (2008).
-He currently lives in New York City.
+Nico has also composed for the screen, with credits that include scores for the films Kill Your Darlings and the Academy Award-winning The Reader.
+Born in Vermont, Nico studied composition with John Corigliano and Christopher Rouse at The Juilliard School before working as an editor and conductor for Philip Glass.
+He is part of the record label Bedroom Community, which released his first two albums, Speaks Volumes (2006) and Mothertongue (2008).